What was here before?

 White was born in Atlanta, Georgia on July 1, 1893.
 An African American with fair skin, blond hair, and blue eyes, White could have passed as being white but instead chose to live proudly as an African American, championing the cause of civil rights and exploiting his appearance to investigate lynchings and race riots.

 At age 25, White became Executive Assistant Secretary of the fledgling National Association for the Advancement of Colored People (NAACP).
 Eighteen years later, he was appointed the Executive Secretary of the organization.
 During his tenure, White expanded the number of NAACP branches, increased the membership to more than 500,000, and helped found the Legal Defense and Education Funds, which fought for social integration in the 1950s and 1960s.

 During World War II (1939-1945), White served as a special correspondent for the New York Post in Europe and Japan.
 He was also an accomplished author of both fiction and nonfiction.
-His most widely read works were two fictionalized accounts of Southern lynchings, Fire in the Flint (1924), Rope and Faggot: A Biography of Judge Lynch (1929), and his acclaimed autobiography, A Man Called White (1948).
-In 1937, White received the Spingarn Medal in recognition of his efforts to improve the lives of African Americans.
+His most widely-read works were two fictionalized accounts of Southern lynchings, Fire in the Flint (1924) and Rope and Faggot: A Biography of Judge Lynch (1929), as well as his acclaimed autobiography, A Man Called White (1948).
+In 1937, White received the Spingarn Medal, a prestigious NAACP award, in recognition of his efforts to improve the lives of African Americans.
 Eight years later, he served as a consultant to the United States delegation at the organizational meeting of the United Nations in San Francisco.
 White died in New York in 1955.